mco-gh/mco.dev/content/post/found/zipf.md

 coverImage = "/img/zipf.jpg"
 +++

 Have you heard of Zipf's Law?
 It's a surprisingly simple and accurate equation governing the frequency of word use in written prose.
-It's been verified across numerous languages, which suggests that it captures something intrisic and universal about human language.
+It's been verified across numerous languages, which suggests that it captures something intrinsic and universal about human language.

 <!--more-->